About the Economic History Society

 Membership Types and Fees

-The membership year runs for a 12-month period from 1 January – 31 December.
+Membership to the Society is on a rolling basis, and lasts for a year.
 The membership fees should properly reflect the member’s status i.e. once you have your PhD you are regarded as eligible only for full membership; the fees must be paid in full and are non-refundable.
 Non-payment of membership fees constitutes a breach of the membership contract and will result in cancellation of your membership.
 Membership is non transferrable.

 Cancellation and Termination of Membership